 At home hormone saliva testing is widely accepted in the medical community as a reliable and accurate method to determine hormonal profile, providing a comprehensive snapshot of hormone production from multiple endocrine organs.

-The endocrine organs, such as the sex organs (ovaries and testes), the adrenal glands, and the pineal gland (located in the brain), synthesise and secrete hormones into the blood stream which travel around the body to carry out various physiological functions.
+The endocrine organs, such as the sex organs (ovaries and testes), the adrenal glands, and the pineal gland (located in the brain), synthesise and secrete hormones into the blood stream which travel around the body to carry out various physiological function

 Our hormones control many aspects of our health and, quite simply, how good we feel.
 Today, it has never been easier to take control of our healthy wellbeing and to be empowered not only through making the right lifestyle choices but taking steps to investigate why we don’t feel well and what can be done about it.

-Monitoring of hormone levels could be required following interventions such as hormone supplementation or hormone replacement therapy, or to assess ovarian function or menstrual irregularities, or even to evaluate hormonal profiles following lifestyle changes.
+Monitoring of hormone balance could be required following interventions such as hormone supplementation or hormone replacement therapy, or to assess ovarian function or menstrual irregularities, or even to evaluate hormonal profiles following lifestyle changes.

-Steroid hormones including, but not limited to, testosterone, estrogens, progesterone and cortisol, are for the most part locked down by binding proteins in the blood.
+Steroid hormones including, but not limited to, androstenedione, testosterone, estrogens, progesterone and cortisol, are for the most part locked down by binding proteins in the blood.
 In this state, the hormones are biologically inactive: the binding proteins prevent hormone overactivity by preventing the hormone attaching to its receptor.

 Only a small fraction of a hormone (~5%) is released by the binding protein for action, and it is this hormone fraction that is detected in saliva.
-Hormones secreted into the saliva are ‘free’, and give an accurate representation of biologically active hormone levels at the time of the test.
+Hormones secreted into the saliva are ‘free’, and give an accurate representation of biologically active hormone balance (levels) at the time of the test.

 The latest analytical technologies in hormone-detection assays are used in the laboratory to yield highly precise and sensitive test results.
 This means that very low levels of hormones can be detected with an accurate read-out of hormone concentration.
 As such one saliva sample can be portioned across multiple hormone tests allowing for combined testing and providing a more comprehensive hormone profile that is provided in a single report.

-The rigorous clinical diagnostic practices applied to salivary testing provides accurate medical information that can be passed to your GP for more thorough investigations directed by your medical professional.
+The rigorous clinical diagnostic practices applied to salivary hormone testing provides accurate medical information that can be passed to your GP for more thorough investigations directed by your medical professional.

-At TestoChecker there is full flexibility to design the hormone panel right for you.
-This allows you to uniquely tailor your tests your needs.
+At TestoChecker there is full flexibility to design the hormone balance test that’s right for you.
+This allows you to uniquely tailor your tests to your needs.
 Using the Design Your Own Hormone Test tool, selection of multiple hormones can be chosen that are either measured once off to give a baseline value or can be measured in multiples over-time.
 In the cases of episodic hormones that fluctuate over the course of a day, up to 4 tests can be done at desired time-points, to return a detailed assessment of hormone patterns.